 Faculty

 Emilio Ferrer is a Professor in the Department of Psychology at the University of California, Davis and a member of the Graduate Groups in Biostatistics, Education, and Human Development.
 His research interests include methods to analyze change and intra-individual variability, in particular latent change models and dynamical systems.
-His current research in this area involves techniques to model dyadic interactions as well as multivariate processes associated with reasoning and reading achievement from childhood to adolescence.
-His projects in these two areas are funded by NSF and NIH, respectively.
-He is an Associate Editor of Psychological Methods and Multivariate Behavioral Research, and is co-editor of the books Longitudinal Multivariate Psychology and Statistical Methods for Modeling Human Dynamics.
-In 2013 he received the Raymond B. Cattell Research Award for contributions to multivariate psychology.
+His current research in this area involves techniques to model dyadic interactions as well as multivariate processes associated with reasoning, reading, and math achievement from childhood to adolescence.
+He is Editor-in-Chief of Multivariate Behavioral Research, and is co-editor of the books Longitudinal Multivariate Psychology and Statistical Methods for Modeling Human Dynamics.
+In 2013 he received the Early Career Research Award for contributions to multivariate psychology.

 Postdocs